Chibok Victim-“Kidnappers threatened to shoot.”

-The three girls reached a camp of Fulani, an ethnic group of largely nomadic herders, at about 8 p.m.
+The three girls reached a camp of The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world., an ethnic group of largely nomadic herders, at about 8 p.m.
 The girls spent the night at the camp before finally reaching their homes the following day, exhausted.

 In total, about 40 of the abducted girls have managed to escape thus far; more than 270 remain unaccounted for.
 One of them is the 20-year-old daughter of a man who lives in a village near Chibok.